waqarkaleemkhan/MCNNDDI/README.md

 The feature of drugs are used smiles (Chemical substructure), target, Enzyme, and pathways.
-The events.db file contain data of the paper which is a sqlite file. for extraction of data use sider file.
+The events.db file contain data of the paper which is a sqlite file.
+For extraction of data use sider file.